 Earn up to 8.05% APY on your cryptocurrency balance with Gemini Earn

 - Over 70 cryptocurrencies available

 - Trading fees include spread and fee per transaction

 - Minimum trade amount equal to the smallest amount of each crypto that can be traded

 - Gemini Earn program allows you to earn interest on your holdings

-- Available in all U.S. states
+- Available in over 60 countries and all U.S. states

 - Cryptopedia education hub

 - Insurance plan and majority of assets held in offline cold storage